 DIY Wooden Building Blocks for Imaginative Play

-A set of wooden blocks is easy to make and a perfect addition to the toy box to promote imaginative play.
+A set of wooden blocks is easy to make and a perfect addition to your toy box.
 Once your blocks are ready, all you need is a bit of floor space and lots of imagination.

 You can make your own blocks by cutting 2X4 untreated lumber such as spruce into small pieces of different shapes - squares, rectangles and triangles.